 This backpack’s nifty external pockets and sleeves are great for the traveler that loves to bring lots of tech and gadgets along on a trip.
 The two water bottle pockets on the outside are handy as well.

 Starting with the most important, it has a dedicated lie-flat 17″ laptop compartment on the back.
 So you can get to your laptop easily for that ever-present security check.
 Unfortunately, there are no straps to secure your laptop or tablet in place.

-The front-most area has a well organised compartment with a neoprene tablet sleeve, and other smaller pockets.
-This means lots of space for your mobile phone, power bank, camera and kindle, if you brought it along!
+The front-most area has a well-organized compartment with a neoprene tablet sleeve and other smaller pockets.
+This means lots of space for your mobile phone, power bank, camera, and kindle if you brought it along!

-It has more than enough space with a 35L capacity, but not too much that you won’t be able to fit it under the seat in front or the overhead bins.
+It has more than enough space with a 35L capacity, but not too much that you won’t be able to fit it under the seat in front of the overhead bins.
 It is also plenty big enough for a day out on the town if you are doing a city trip, and also enough room for your gear on a day hike.

 The presence of a small, but still present hip-belt will be a godsend to those who have loaded this backup.
 Sure, it’s not a proper hip harness, but it will certainly help.

 All in all, this is a great hybrid North Face backpack for those who want a little of everything.

 While North Face backpacks are generally unisex, much care has been put in designing for women’s smaller frames and different builds.
 The Women’s Borealis Backpack is a crowd favorite.
-It has excellent design that molds to a woman’s body, and also comes in tons of different colors to match any kind of personality.
+It has an excellent design that molds a woman’s body, and also comes in tons of different colors to match any kind of personality.